Brenden-Moran/Tic-Tac-Toe-Game/README.md

 Technical Details:

-Programming Language: The program is implemented in [mention the programming language], utilizing [mention any specific libraries or frameworks].
+Programming Language: The program is implemented in Python.
 Algorithmic Approach: The minimax algorithm is employed for the Minimax AI, providing an optimal strategy for the computer player.
 Modularity: The code is organized into modular components, promoting readability, maintainability, and future extensibility.
 Conclusion:
 The Tic-Tac-Toe program combines a visually appealing interface with versatile gameplay options, allowing users to choose their preferred level of challenge.
 Whether facing off against a random AI for a casual match or engaging with the strategic depth of the minimax AI, the program delivers a dynamic and enjoyable gaming experience.

-Feel free to customize this description based on the specific details and features of your program.